Skip to content

 • Arrival Compliance badge — computed against flights.search.latest_arrival_time.
 OK (green check) when within [06:00, cutoff], Late (> HH:MM) (red warning) when the outbound-leg final arrival violates the window, (gray) when no cutoff is configured.
 Computed via DynamicFlightCache::violatesLatestArrivalTime().

-• Baggage column — green Included / allowance string when the base fare covers a checked bag, yellow Upsell +CUR X.XX when the upsell price was rolled in, gray Not included otherwise.
+• Baggage column — green Included / allowance string when the fare covers a checked bag, gray Not included otherwise.

 URL Parameters: